 In 2009, the National Athletic Trainers' Association (NATA) issued a set of high school-specific pre-season heat- acclimatization guidelines as part of its ongoing effort to reduce the number of heat-related athletic injuries in secondary schools.
-The guidelines have been adopted in nine states and are being considered by 13 others.
+The guidelines have been adopted in seventeen states and are being considered by many others.

 For most exercising athletes, the ideal fluid for pre-hydration and re-hydration is water.
 Water is quickly absorbed, well-tolerated, an excellent thirst quencher, and cost effective.
 Sports drinks containing 6-8% carbohydrates and